RED-AUtoMate/Foot-nfoot/README.md

 This project was created by the Group Redd for the Licence3 course Web Services at  CY Cergy Paris University
 ### Redd members
 HOUARI Mourtada : imadhou00@gmail.com <br/>
-HADDADI Rayane : rayanhaddadi1@gmail.com
+HADDADI Rayane : rayanhaddadi1@gmail.com <br/>
-KASMI Ghilas : kasmi.ghilas@yahoo.com
+KASMI Ghilas : kasmi.ghilas@yahoo.com <br/>
 ### The Service
 FootnFoot is a service which handle data around major football championships and professionnal leagues, it allows to add/ get/ modify/ delete different entities in the service's database. the available data in the actual version(v1.0) are :
 * League : /leagues :
-    GET /{id_league} : get the league the the id "id_league" POST / : create a league with an object passed in parameters PUT /{id_league} : Update the league with id "id_league" with the league object passed in parameter DELETE /{id_league} : delete the league with the id "id_league"
+    GET /{id_league} : get the league the the id "id_league" <br/>
+    POST / : create a league with an object passed in parameters <br/>
+    PUT /{id_league} : Update the league with id "id_league" with the league object passed in parameter <br/>
+    DELETE /{id_league} : delete the league with the id "id_league"
 * Team : /league/{id_league}/teams
-    GET /{id_team} : get the team the the id "id_team" POST / : create a league with a Team object passed in parameters PUT /{id_team} : Update the team with id "id_team" with the team object passed in parameter DELETE /{id_team} : delete the team with the id "id_team"
+    GET /{id_team} : get the team the the id "id_team" <br/>
+    POST / : create a league with a Team object passed in parameters <br/>
+    PUT /{id_team} : Update the team with id "id_team" with the team object passed in parameter <br/>
+    DELETE /{id_team} : delete the team with the id "id_team"
 * Player : /league/{id_league}/team/{id_team}/players
-    GET /{id_league} : get the Player the the id "id_Player" POST / : create a Player with an object passed in parameters PUT /{id_player} : Update the Player with id "id_Player" with the Player object passed in parameter DELETE /{id_player} : delete the Player with the id "id_Player"
+    GET /{id_league} : get the Player the the id "id_Player" <br/>
+    POST / : create a Player with an object passed in parameters <br/>
+    PUT /{id_player} : Update the Player with id "id_Player" with the Player object passed in parameter <br/>
+    DELETE /{id_player} : delete the Player with the id "id_Player"
 * User : /auth
-    GET /{id_User} : get the User the the id "id_User" POST / : create a User with an object passed in parameters PUT /{id_User} : Update the User with id "id_User" with the User object passed in parameter DELETE /{id_User} : delete the User with the id "id_User"
+    POST / : create a User with an object passed in parameters <br/>
+    PUT /{id_User} : Update the User with id "id_User" with the User object passed in parameter <br/>
+    DELETE /{id_User} : delete the User with the id "id_User"

 ### Authentification